cozmogeek/SkyCAT/docs/commandset-format.md

 ```

 However, some minimum set of commands should be present for the given operating mode to be useful.
 The software verifies that at least one command is not null.

+The last three commands are optional and control the **transmit CTCSS** (sub-audible / PL tone)
+encoder, used to access FM-repeater satellites such as SO-50.
+They act on the transmitter only,
+never on the receiver.

 ## Command Format